alicehe2003/ImageEditor/README.md

 - Design using Figma
 - Open CV library
 - Use smart pointers in C++
-- Fix bug with shared memory issue
+- Fix bug with shared memory issue g

 Links to consider